Behind the Scenes

 YouTube Fair Use Policy

 Fair Use is a U.S. law that allows the reuse of copyright-protected material under certain circumstances without getting permission from the copyright owner (learn more here).
 YouTube simply would not exist if this was not possible.
 Essentially, if you’re not charging for your content, it’s for educational purposes, and the borrowed content is clearly part of your own unique creative work, then you can use movie clips and clips from other YouTube videos without a problem.
 This opens up thousands of options for creativity.
-How do you download YouTube videos to use in your teaching?
-With this.

 Where to Start Learning